 - The press commented on how well Philip was communicating at the event.

 - The confidence exerted by the Prince, knowing full well he’s being photo’d.

 - How discrete hearing aids have become (Look at the photo above, how easily can you spot them?)

-The sooner you start wearing hearing aids, the better you’re hearing & overall health will be.
+The sooner you start wearing hearing aids, the better your hearing and overall health will be.
 Who knows?
-They probably won’t write an article about your hearing aids at your next public outing but they definitely will notice your confidence & conversational attitude.
+They probably won’t write an article about your hearing aids at your next public outing but they definitely will notice your confidence and conversational attitude.